marmelab/comfygure/README.md

 comfy project successfully created
 ```

+**Note:** You can host your own comfy server, see [the related documentation](https://marmelab.com/comfygure/AdvancedUsage.html#host-your-own-comfy-server).

 Set the configuration for a particular environment based on the content of an existing file using `comfy setall`:

 ```sh